MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/admin-users-profiles-roles.md

 ms.date: 09/01/2017
 ms.author: edupont
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: e8989767618962a2db861b2df60aa03a2ca2b484
+ms.openlocfilehash: b06c5ee737db74e5011c7854601a21bc04d8872a
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="users-profiles-and-role-centers-in-dynamics-365-for-financials"></a>Users, Profiles, and Role Centres in Dynamics 365 for Financials
+# <a name="users-profiles-and-role-centers-in-finance-and-operations-business-edition"></a>Users, Profiles, and Role Centres in Finance and Operations, Business edition
 The people in your company who have access to [!INCLUDE[d365fin](includes/d365fin_md.md)] are all assigned a *profile* that gives them access to a *Role Centre*.
 As an administrator, you can assign and change profiles in [!INCLUDE[d365fin](includes/d365fin_md.md)], and you can add and remove users as part of your [!INCLUDE[d365fin](includes/d365fin_md.md)] subscription.

 ## <a name="adding-users"></a>Adding Users
 To add users in [!INCLUDE[d365fin](includes/d365fin_md.md)], your company's Office 365 administrator must first create the users in the Office 365 Admin Centre.
-For more information, see [How to: Manage Users and Permissions](ui-how-users-permissions.md).
+For more information, see [Manage Users and Permissions](ui-how-users-permissions.md).

 ## <a name="profiles"></a>Profiles
 Profiles are collections of [!INCLUDE[d365fin](includes/d365fin_md.md)] users who share the same Role Centre.
 A Role Centre is a type of page on which you can place different parts.
 Each part is a container in which you can host other pages or pre-defined system parts, such as an Outlook part or parts for adding tasks, notifications, or notes.